dimanikulin/fva/FVADocMD/HowToPublish.md

 - Has it been proof read?
 - Are there any pictures?
 - Is it asking for an opinion?
+- if there is no PII ?
+- if there is no TBD and TODO?

 ## "References" chapter
 add links in place and into sepatated chapter